Read Epicurus with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Epicurus’ 7 greatest contributions to philosophy.

-The central claim is this: Epicurus’ contributions to philosophy span several areas, leaving a lasting impact on how we think about achieving a good life, the nature of the world, and even our place in the cosmos.
+In plain terms: Epicurus’ contributions to philosophy span several areas, leaving a lasting impact on how we think about achieving a good life, the nature of the world, and even our place in the cosmos.

 Atomism